RominaOlivera/starWars/README.md

 ### DEPLOY

-Here you can enter to see the app
+Here you can enter to see the app [STAR WARS APP] (https://star-wars-a.vercel.app)